 - IPR and legal details

 - The structure of the process and how it will be managed

 - The competition partners and prizes

 Solution owners selected to participate in the workshop will receive a flat sum of €500 cover wages, flights and accommodation themselves.
 The latter will be available at discounted rates.
 Local transportation costs will be reimbursed.

-The selection of finalists will take place by the 3.
-April 2019 and finalists will be asked to an online pitch boot camp one week later in April to prepare for a final “market” workshop and solution demonstration at the Grand Finale in India from the 17 – 20 April 2019.
+The selection of finalists will take place by the end of April 2019 and finalists will be asked to an online pitch boot camp one week later in April/May to prepare for a final “market” workshop and solution demonstration at the Grand Finale in India between the 8-18 May 2019.